NHL And More Pay Tribute To Connecticut Teen Teddy Balkind, Who Died After Being Injured In High School Hockey Game

 NEW CANAAN, Conn.
 (CBSNewYork) — The tragic death of a 16-year-old Connecticut boy who passed away after being injured during a high school hockey game is reverberating in our community.

-CBS2’s Kiran Dhillon spoke to those who loved 16-year-old Teddy Balkind.READ MORE: Commercial Vehicles Restricted From New Jersey Highways Due To Expected Ice
+CBS2’s Kiran Dhillon spoke to those who loved 16-year-old Teddy Balkind.READ MORE: Nonessential Procedures On Pause At 40 New York Hospitals After Single-Day COVID Record

 He’s being remembered as a born leader and a young man with a positive personality and an infectious smile who was passionate about his family, his friends and his love for sports.